 You can open, save, edit descriptions, delete and do settings to the attachments.
 Click the attachment button on the navigation pane to open the Attachments panel > select the desired attachment(s) > click the Open button \bigcirc /Save button \bigcirc /Add button \bigcirc /Edit Description button \bigcirc /Settings button \bigcirc /Delete button \bigcirc .

 Open an attachment

-1. Open an attachment by selecting the attachment and clicking the Open button in the Attachments panel.
+1. Double-click an attachment.
+Or select the attachment and click the Open button in the Attachments panel.

 Tip: For an attachment as a comment, you can also do the following to open it: